 Legislation needs to change

 My dad would never have chosen death by choice.
-My mom never would have supported that prior to knowing what dad would go through living with it, the suffering he endured.
-For me, I now have an experience that I wish I never had but it has given me pause to consider what I would do.
-I would not want my family to suffer through watching me slowly leave like my dad did, leaving a shell without the man.
-Would I have the courage to make the decision to die with dignity as the gent on twitter or the woman with cancer?
+My mom would never have supported that prior to knowing what dad would go through living with it, the suffering he endured.
+For me, I now have an experience that I wish I never had, but it has given me pause to consider what I would do.
+I would not want my family to suffer by watching me slowly leave like my dad did, leaving a shell without the man.
+Would I have the courage to make the decision to die with dignity as the gent on Twitter or the woman with cancer?
 I don't know.

-What I do know, legislation needs to change.
+What I do know is the legislation needs to change.
 The option to die with dignity has to be there for people with dementia who need the choice.

 Have you or your loved one been diagnosed with Mild cognitive impairment?